How to conquer the Daintree Rainforest in 4 days

 First up, check in to Cape Trib Beach House, the only resort in the Daintree with beachfront rooms.

-Paddle where rainforest meets the reef
+Paddle where the rainforest meets the reef

-Jungle Surfing also works closely with Paddletrek Kayak Adventures, offering afternoon paddle tours of Cape Tribulation Bay, exploring pristine beaches, mangroves, fringing reef and marine wildlife including turtles, dolphins, dugongs, sting rays and even whales in winter months.
+Head to Paddletrek Kayak Adventures, offering afternoon paddle tours of Cape Tribulation Bay, exploring pristine beaches, mangroves, fringing reef and marine wildlife including turtles, dolphins, dugongs, sting rays and even whales in winter months.

 At the end of an adventure-packed day, there’s no better place to unwind than at Cape Trib Beach House’s al fresco restaurant and bar, before drifting off to sleep to the unique ‘swish-swash’ of rainforest-meets-reef.